Realization of a minimal Kitaev chain in coupled quantum dots: Abstract

 Engineering Majorana bound states in condensed matter systems is an intensively pursued goal, both for their exotic non-Abelian exchange statistics and for potential applications in building topologically protected qubits~\cite{Kitaev.2001, Nayak.2008, Kitaev.2003}.
-The most investigated experimental approach looks for Majorana states on the boundaries of topological superconducting materials, made of hybrid semiconducting-superconducting heterostructures~\cite{Mourik.2012,Deng2016,Fornieri2019,ren2019topological,Vaitieknas2020}.
+The most investigated experimental approach looks for Majorana states at the boundaries of topological superconducting materials, made of hybrid semiconducting-superconducting heterostructures~\cite{Mourik.2012,Deng2016,Fornieri2019,ren2019topological,Vaitieknas2020}.
 However, the widely-relied-upon signature of Majorana states, zero-bias conductance peaks, is by itself unable to distinguish topological Majorana states from other trivial zero-energy states induced by disorder and smooth gate potentials~\cite{Kells2012,Prada2012,Pikulin2012,Liu2017andreev,Vuik.2019, Pan.2020.Physical}.
 Both problems disrupting the formation or detection of a topological phase originate from a lack of control over the microscopic details of the electron potential landscape in these heterostructure devices.
-In recent years, more focus has been given to verifying whether the entire engineered system, both bulk and edges, exhibits topological properties instead of relying on a single ``smoking gun" Majorana signature~\cite{Rosdahl.2018,pikulin2021protocol,Puglia.2021,Banerjee:2022}.
-So far, essential properties of Majorana states such as the pairwise correlation of zero-bias conductance peaks on both ends of a nanowire and the accompanying bulk topological gap has not been demonstrated.

 In this work, we realize a minimal Kitaev chain~\cite{Kitaev.2001} using two quantum dots (QDs) coupled via a short superconducting-semiconducting hybrid~\cite{Sau.2012}.
 By controlling the electrostatic potential on each of these three elements, we overcome the challenge imposed by random disorder potentials.
-As a result, we can vary each system parameter to verify the system behaves as the simple model predicts~\cite{Leijnse.2012}.
-At a sweet spot where Majorana states are predicted to appear, we observe end-to-end correlated conductance that signals emergent Majorana properties such as zero charge and robustness against local perturbations.
+At a fine-tuned sweet spot where Majorana states are predicted to appear, we observe end-to-end correlated conductance that signals emergent Majorana properties such as zero charge and robustness against local perturbations.
+We note that these Majorana states in a minimal Kitaev chain are \emph{not} topologically protected and have been dubbed ``Poor Man's Majorana" (PMM) states~\cite{Leijnse.2012}.